kryogenica/ECE6254/README.md

 # ECE6254
-This is were we can all pitch in our ideas for this project on sentimental analysis and market predicition.
+This is were we can all pitch in our ideas for this project on sentimental analysis used on market predicition.